denblackstache/krakend-openapi-importer/README.md

       operation_debug: true
       roles_key: "realm_access.roles"
       roles_key_is_nested: true
-      scopes_key: scopes # only needed when defining scopes in openapi spec
+      scopes_key: scopes # only needed when defining scopes in OpenAPI spec
 ```

+### Auth Validator plugin configuration

+* You can specify custom roles for each OpenAPI [operation](https://swagger.io/specification/v3/#operation-object) using the `x-jwt-roles` [operation extension](https://swagger.io/specification/v3/#specification-extensions).
+If no `x-jwt-roles` are provided for an operation, the plugin will fall back to the default roles defined in the `all_roles` configuration.
+* Importer supports `openIdConnect` and `oauth2` security schemes defined using [Security Requirement Objects](https://swagger.io/specification/v3/#security-requirement-object).

 ## Development